 Can you give us a sense of why you decided to start giving?

-I have realised that, by giving, I create a feeling of greater self worth.
+I have realized that, by giving, I create a feeling of greater self-worth.

 Save 1 Square-metre of Rainforest.
 Our planet is in peril and, for the sake of my children, I want to create a positive legacy.
 Give Access to Clean Water.
 This is our most basic need yet so many people do not have access to it.